manwar/theweeklychallenge/content/blog/future-in-perl.md

 In the series, today I am talking about `Futures` in my favourite programming language `Perl`.

-`Futures`, also caled `Promises` represent the result of some async operation that will become available.
+`Futures`, also called `Promises` represent the result of some async operation that will become available.

 This helps us to carry on executing while awaiting the results of the said operation.